LostInCompilation/PrettyOTA/README.md

 #### ArduinoIDE

 Inside the ArduinoIDE make sure you select a partition scheme *with OTA*.
 For example you can use `Minimal SPIFFS (APP with OTA)`.
-However having a separate SPIFFS is not a requirement.
+However having a separate SPIFFS partition is not a requirement.

-#### PlatformIO
+#### PlatformIO / Custom

 To be able to use OTA updates you need (at least) two app partitions (for the firmware) and one ota_data partition (for configuration).